Can Vegetarians Eat Eggs? Short Q&A

 The truth is, small changes make difference, too!
 If you’re following a vegetarian diet with eggs and dairy included, it’s still a big impact on market in the wider perspective.
 Swiping your meat-based meals to meatless options from time to time – that matters, too.

-Finding a balance between your ethics and well-being without giving up too much is the key for improving your health and reaching slow, but undeniable changes around us.
+Finding a balance between your ethics and well-being without giving up too much is the key to improving your health and reaching the slow, but undeniable, changes around us.